 A typical combi for a 3 bedroom semi-detached house will cost in the region of £600 – £1000 depending on brand, Worcester Bosch are a premium offering favoured by many installers for their ease of installation and support but it’ll cost you.
 Alpha, Ferroli or Ravenheat are at the cheaper end but tend to offer shorter warranties.
 A typical installation for a combi should take around 1 day costing between £500 – £1000 depending upon parts required and whether a powerflush is also included.

 It is worth taking the trouble to explore installation and running costs.
 The energy efficiency of a Combi boiler is likely to offset some of the installation costs, which can be expensive.
 There are grants available, both nationally and locally and you should explore these avenues before making a decision.
 The most common form of Combi boiler is the instantaneous boiler which heats water directly from your mains supply.
 This then supplies shower and taps as required.

-A slightly more efficient version is the instantaneous condensing Combi boiler.
 You can also purchase a Combi storage boiler which stores a small amount of water, giving a better initial supply when you turn on your tap.
 The size of the storage will determine the level of water supplied.
 The condenser version of this type of Combi boiler will again provide more efficient heating.
 If you need more initial water storage, this can be supplied by installing a Combined Primary Storage unit, which quickly heats water up to supply radiators and taps and allows for a higher water flow.